Lincoln Park Academy: History

 The history of Lincoln Park Academy can be traced back to 1906 when families in the Woodbine (Marvilla) area in Ft.
 Pierce requested a teacher.
 The first school, an old school supply building, was on North Eighth Street.
 The school had five teachers, eight grades and was open for seven months a year.
 It was rather poor with no teachers, including the principal having no more than a high school education.
 There were no teaching materials, not even a dictionary.

 The citizens were determined to have a high school.
-To understand how ambitious this was, there was no full four-year Negro high school south of Palatka, Florida.
-In 1921 there were only 18 Negro pupils listed in 12th grade in three unaccredited high schools.
+To understand how ambitious this was, there was no full four-year high school for Black students south of Palatka, Florida.
+In 1921 there were only 18 Black pupils listed in 12th grade in three unaccredited high schools.
 In September 1923 Lincoln Park Academy opened as a junior high school with five ninth graders.
 When a new superintendent, Mr. Riggs, was elected he met with a group of citizens at St. Paul AME Church.
 He told the crowd that they would need to pledge $1,600 to approve the senior high school.
 Although Superintendent Riggs was skeptical, the citizens paid more than $2,600 during the term.
 The school board approved the senior high school, thus Lincoln Park Academy was born.
 During the 1925–1926 term, a new building was completed at a cost of $10,000.
 It included four classrooms, an office, a library, and an auditorium.
 Principal Espy put partitions in the classrooms, doubling the capacity.
 The school year was also expanded to eight months.

-When a survey of the schools was made in the 1920s a passage in the report of the survey, commented on the Negro schools of the state and said, "Education among Negroes in Florida is very spotty, ranging from very good at Lincoln Park Academy, down to the very poorest."
+When a survey of the schools was made in the 1920s a passage in the report of the survey, commented that education for Black students in Florida "is very spotty, ranging from very good at Lincoln Park Academy, down to the very poorest."
 In 1928, LPA was accredited as a Standard Senior High School by the Florida State Department of Education.
 One criterion that contributed to the rapid development was the agreement that all teachers would have bachelor's degrees, usually something reserved only for colleges.